Required Prerequisite Coursework

 General Microbiology or Upper Division Biology Course, as described below (3 semester or 4 quarter units)

 General microbiology with basic concepts of microbiology or one of the following upper division biology courses: Genetics, Cell Biology, Vertebrate Histology, Biochemistry, Cell Physiology, Histology, Immunology, Medical Microbiology, Molecular Biology, Neurobiology, Neuroscience, Pathogenic Bacteriology, Stem Cell Biology, Virology.
-Prerequisite: lower division General or Introductory Biology.
+Prerequisites: General or Introductory Biology.
+Please note that in PTCAS two biology courses will be required.
+Applicants should list their introductory biology course and their General Microbiology or upper division Biology course.

 Abnormal Psychology (3 semester or 4 quarter units)